xkeshav/color-collector/README.md

 ![vs code settings](https://raw.githubusercontent.com/xkeshav/color-collector/main/images/vscode-settings-for-color-collector.png))

-To create a separate file for `:root` block , you need to check *Color in Separate File* option in your _Workspace _ ( if no workspace then in _User_ ) tab  or add below key in respective Setting file
+To create a separate file for `:root` block , you need to check *Color in Separate File* option in your _Workspace_ ( if no workspace then in _User_ ) tab  or add below key in respective Settings file.

 ```json
 "cssColorCollector.colorInSeparateFile": true